Of all the random pictures floating about the internet that I’ve run into in the past few weeks, this is the one that really got me:

 The medical student in this essay question doesn’t have obsessive-compulsive disorder, it’s just that in the age of slackerdom and ADD, diligence and focus looks like OCD.
 The question is also a sign of the greatly mistaken notion of the primacy of talent.
 Yes, talent is important and can give you an edge, but a whole body of studies shows (as does centuries of observation from pundits of all stripes) that in the long run, effort trumps talent.
 As I should say more often, “The harder I work, the luckier I get.”

-If you’d like to read more about how effort trumps talent, take a look at Malcolm Gladwell’s Outliers, K. Anderson Ericsson’s The Making of an Expert and Jeff Sexton’s nice, brief summary of Keith Bell’s Winning Isn’t Normal.
+If you’d like to read more about how effort trumps talent, take a look at Malcolm Gladwell’s Outliers, K. Anderson Ericsson’s The Making of an Expert and this bit of advice from Vince Lombardi:

 As for making lists and preferring to take your own notes, I think they’re the best way to stay organized and to learn.